luiigi2000/Animedle/README.md

 ## Features
 - **Two Sections**: Picture guessing and OP (opening) guessing.
 - **Score Based on Attempts**: Final score depends on how many tries it takes you to guess all 10 animes.
-- **Animated Feedback**: The image becomes clearer with each incorrect guess in the Picture Guessing section.
+- **Animated Feedback**: The image becomes clearer with each incorrect guess.
+- **Animated Feedback**: The audio increases in length with each incorrect guess.
 - **Guessing Rules**: All guesses must be lowercase and without spaces, using the full name of the anime.

 ## Usage